Early Assurance Applications for Post Bacc & Undergrads Are now open!

 CLEVELAND STATE UNIVERSITY STRIVES TO MEET THE CHANGING HEALTHCARE NEEDS WITHIN URBAN COMMUNITIES.

-The goal of the Pathways to Practice (P2P) is to provide opportunities for underrepresented minorities in medicine to gain acceptance, and ultimately excel, in medical school.
+The goal of the Pathways to Practice (P2P) is to provide opportunities for (but not limited to) students who are considered first-generation college students, from low-income backgrounds, aged out of foster care or military veterans to gain acceptance, and ultimately excel, in medical school.

 The Pathways to Practice program provides four pathways toward medical school for students who have a passion for serving urban communities.
-Our mission is to serve students who are underrepresented in medicine based on race/ethnicity, socioeconomic status, and/or first-generation college attendees.
+Our mission is to serve students from diverse and unique backgrounds.

 Our personalized approach assists students who are applying to a number of different medical schools with whom we have, or are developing, relationships.
 Our students have matriculated to Northeast Ohio Medical University (NEOMED), Ohio University Heritage College of Osteopathic Medicine (Cleveland Campus), Case Western Reserve University School of Medicine, University of Toledo College of Medicine & Life Sciences, Wright State University and others.